swiftlang/swift/docs/proposals/OptimizerEffects.rst

-The optimizer can infer function purity by knowing that (1) the function does not access unspecified state, (2) all arguments are pure values, and (3) no calls are made into nonpure code.
+The optimizer can infer function purity by knowing that (1) the function does not access unspecified state, (2) all arguments are pure values, and (3) no calls are made into non-pure code.

 (1) The effects system described above already tells the optimizer via
     analysis or annotation that the function does not access